2027 European Games: Sports

 In 2023, European Athletics president Dobromir Karamarinov stated that plans were being made for the 2027 European Athletics Team Championships to be part of the 2027 European Games, in Istanbul.

 In March 2024, it was reported that the International Cricket Council (ICC) have been in touch with the event organisers to include cricket in the 2027 European Games.
-Cricket will make its return to the Olympic program in the 2028 Summer Olympics in Los Angeles, and its potential inclusion could act as the European qualifiers event.
+Cricket will make its return to the Olympic program in the 2028 Summer Olympics in Los Angeles, and its inclusion would have acted as the European qualifiers event.

 On 3 March 2025, it was announced that weightlifting was added to programme of the 2027 European Games.

+In February 2026, a total of 43 qualification systems for the 2028 Summer Olympics were published by the International Olympic Committee, and the qualification systems for sports that offer direct quotas for the 2027 European Games include archery, sport climbing, modern pentathlon, shooting, squash and triathlon.

+In August 2026, European Aquatics confirmed that the Aquatics program for the 2027 European Games would consist of two championships; the 2027 European U-23 Swimming Championships and the 2027 European Artistic Swimming Championships, with the latter a direct qualification event for the 2028 Summer Olympics.
+On 4 September 2026, European Gymnastics confirmed the gymnastics program, with all 5 disciplines that were contested in 2015 and 2019 returning, alongside the debut of parkour.